 Using post-mortem human brain tissue in conjunction with preclinical research, the Florey is working to understand the biochemical changes in the brain that may give rise to bipolar disorder.
 The Florey also maintains close collaborations with clinicians with a particular interest in bipolar disorder to ensure our research remains at the cutting edge of biological psychiatry.

-While The Florey researches Bipolar Disorder, we do not offer crisis support.
 If you require immediate support please contact Lifeline on 13 11 14.
 For more information or support contact beyondblue on 1300 224 636.
 If your life is in immediate danger call 000.

-Latest Florey news for Bipolar disorder
+Latest Florey news on Bipolar disorder